skx/dotfiles/.emacs.d/init.md

 ;; Store our org-files beneath ~/Org.
 (custom-set-variables  '(org-directory "~/Org"))

+;; Don't track org-id-locations globally, as this creates ;; a ~/.emacs.d/.org-id-locations file which is annoying.
+(setq org-id-track-globally nil)

 ;; Populate the agenda from ~/Org + ~/WorkLogs/
 (setq org-agenda-files (apply 'append
 	(mapcar